 It has such a reputation, after all, it was named after a boxer.
 However, this seemingly rough and ready fish has a secret.

 Sure, it is aggressive.
-However, it beautiful colors, ease of breeding and maintenance.
+However, its beautiful colors, ease of breeding, and maintenance.
+That’s why its so popular in home aquariums.

 Is there something missing from this article, or do you have a question?
 Let me know in a comment below.